NickChronis2004/home-server/README.md

 # JARVIS Home Server — User Guide

 Your home server with a local-first AI assistant.
 This document is the user guide — what you can do, how to talk to JARVIS, what each emergency protocol does, and how to back up / restore.
-For technical internals (architecture, code), see the comments inside the files themselves.
+For technical internals (architecture, code, bugs found/fixed, open items), see `STATUS.md`.

 ---